samesense/pathopredictor/docs/logs/log.md

 ### 2018_05_29
 * If I add all panel genes for epi, how many more?
 68 epi genes initially.
 52 for panel evaluation
+* I've updated all the figures.
+Next update paper numbers and results.
+Yes!
+Automate numbers.

 ### 2018_05_23
 * finish count table